 To learn more, read Security for Connect apps.

-OAuth 2.0 authorization code grants, also known as three-legged OAuth, is a token-based method for authentication and authorization.
-This method allows your integration to access Atlassian APIs on a user's behalf.
-Unlike two-legged OAuth, three-legged OAuth involves the end user in the authorization process by asking them to consent to access to their data.
+OAuth 2.0 (3LO) apps use three-legged OAuth, also known as OAuth 2.0 authorization code grants.
+OAuth 2.0 (3LO) is a token-based method for authentication and authorization.
+This method allows your 3LO app to access Atlassian APIs on a user's behalf.
+Unlike two-legged OAuth, three-legged OAuth involves the end user in the authorization process by asking them to provide consent to access to their data.

-Authorization for OAuth 2.0 authorization code grants is implemented via scopes.
-Scopes statically specify the maximum set of actions that an app may perform (see scopes).
-Note, OAuth 2.0 authorization code-only scopes are different to Connect scopes.
+Authorization for OAuth 2.0 (3LO) apps is implemented via scopes.
+Scopes statically specify the maximum set of actions that an app may perform.
+Note, 3LO scopes are different to Connect scopes.

 Authorization for basic authentication is based on the permissions of the user you used to generate the API token.
-For example, if you are using basic authentication, your user must have the Admin permission for a space in order to call (Update space).
+For example, if you're using basic authentication, your user must have the Administer projects permission for a project to call (Update project).

 To learn more, read Basic auth for REST APIs.